jwharm/java-gi/README.md

 Using GObject-Introspection, it is possible to generate a wrapper API that includes "proxy" classes that native functions with automatically marshalled parameters and return values, for example `button.setIconName(iconName)`.
 Java-gi tries to achieve this.

+## Quickstart

+- First, download and install [JDK 19](https://jdk.java.net/19/).
+- Download [gtk4-0.1.jar](https://github.com/jwharm/java-gi/releases/download/v0.1/gtk4-0.1.jar) and add it to the Java module path.
+The 0.1 release contains bindings for GTK version 4.6.2.
+- Add `requires org.gtk;` to your `module-info.java` file.
+- You can now import and use GTK classes in your application code.
+- Because the Panama foreign function API is still in preview status, add the `--enable-preview` command-line parameter when running your application.
+To suppress warnings about illegal native access, add the command line parameter `--enable-native-access=org.gtk`.
+- It is recommended to download the [Javadoc documentation](https://github.com/jwharm/java-gi/releases/download/v0.1/gtk4-0.1-javadoc.jar) to assist during the development of your GTK application.
+Optionally, download the [sources](https://github.com/jwharm/java-gi/releases/download/v0.1/gtk4-0.1-sources.jar) too.

-## Prerequisites
+## Generating java-gi bindings

+If you want to generate bindings by yourself, by following these steps:
 - First, download and install [JDK 19](https://jdk.java.net/19/) and [Gradle](https://gradle.org/).
-The Gradle build will also download and install a dependency jar [JetBrains Annotations](https://www.jetbrains.com/help/idea/annotating-source-code.html).
-- Gradle doesn't run on JDK 19 yet, so you will also need to install a supported JDK, for example [JDK 18](https://jdk.java.net/18/), and configure Gradle to use it, until version 7.6 is released.
+- Gradle doesn't run on JDK 19 yet, so you will also need to install a supported JDK, for example [JDK 18](https://jdk.java.net/18/), and configure Gradle to use it, until Gradle version 7.6 is released.
 - Make sure that `javac` and `java` from JDK 19 and `gradle` are in your `PATH`.
 - Install the GObject-introspection (gir) files of the library you want to generate bindings for.
-  For example, in Fedora, to generate bindings for GTK4 and LibAdwaita, execute: `sudo dnf install gtk4-devel glib-devel libadwaita-devel gobject-introspection-devel`
+  For example, in Fedora, to install the gir files for GTK4 and LibAdwaita, execute: `sudo dnf install gtk4-devel glib-devel libadwaita-devel gobject-introspection-devel`

-## How to create bindings

-Running `gradle build` is enough to generate and build gtk4 bindings.
+- Running `gradle build` is enough to generate and build gtk4 bindings.
-If you wish to create bindings for other libraries, you can run the extractor to generate source files which you can then compile.
+- If you wish to create bindings for other libraries, you can run the extractor to generate source files which you can then compile.

 ## What the bindings look like